gemdrive/gemdrive.io/pages/index.md

 remoteStorage, Amazon S3, Google Drive, etc. For detailed comparisons with other tools, see [this page][1].

-GemDrive grew out of a combination of needs I had for managing my own data, as well as needs I ran into at my day job working with large genomic datasets.
+GemDrive grew out of a combination of needs I had for managing my own data and needs I ran into at my day job working with genomics web apps and datasets.

 It is currently targeted at developers and self-hosters, but will hopefully be useful to a wider audience in the long run.